imfsiddiqui/ipm/docs/pages/index.md

 ## 📜 License

-This project is licensed under the GPL-3.0 license.
-See the [LICENSE](https://github.com/imfsiddiqui/ipm/blob/main/LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://github.com/imfsiddiqui/ipm/blob/main/LICENSE.md), allowing anyone to use, modify, and distribute it freely for personal or commercial purposes.

 <p align="right"><a href="#top">☝️</a></p>